 Accounting is the process of identifying, measuring, and communicating economic information to permit informed judgments and decisions by users of the information.
 Such information is required and used by parties, both internal and external to a business, a not-for-profit organization, and other entities.

 The curriculum is designed with sufficient flexibility to prepare students for the many career options available to accounting graduates.
-Among the principal career options are public accounting (Certified Public Accountants), corporate accounting, not for profit accounting and other business consulting or finance flavored careers.
-Illinois and most other states require 150 hours of college credit to sit for the CPA exam.
+Among the principal career options are public accounting (Certified Public Accountants), corporate accounting, not for profit accounting, and other business consulting or careers in finance.
+Illinois, and most other states requires 150 hours of college credit to sit for the CPA exam.